dmtrKovalenko/odiff/README.md

 ### Cross-platform

-Recommended and cross-platform way to install this lib is npm and node.js.
-Make sure that this package is compiled directly to the platform binary executable, so npm package contains all binaries and `post-install` script will automatically link the right one for current platform.
+The recommended and cross-platform way to install this lib is npm and node.js.
+Make sure that this package is compiled directly to the platform binary executable, so the npm package contains all binaries and `post-install` script will automatically link the right one for the current platform.

+> **Important**: package name is **odiff-bin**.
+But the binary itself is **odiff**

 ```
 npm install odiff-bin